Fees & Insurance

 We offer immediate discounts for those paying at the time of service.
 This includes clients who are not utilizing insurance and may be self-pay or private pay.

-We accept the contracted rate for the insurance companies listed below.
+We accept a client’s PRIMARY insurance with the following insurance companies listed below.
 Review the details below to see which therapists are paneled with each insurance.

 - Pacific Source